As the world increasingly moves towards a digital-first approach, businesses must adapt their software development processes to stay competitive.

 5. Increased Flexibility

 Cloud native apps offer increased flexibility as they can be deployed to any geographical region.
-You can choose the region (or regions) that best suit your needs and can easily switch between regions if your needs change.
+You can choose the region (or regions) that best suit your needs and easily switch between regions if your needs change.

 You can also scale your cloud resources (and therefore costs) up and down to match demand, as we mentioned earlier in this post.
 Your cloud application should be configured to only use what you need when you need it, making your investments incredibly efficient.